All of the dachshunds below are available for adoption, waiting for a loving forever home!

 The adoption fee for Chachi is $500.00

-We are no longer accepting applications for Klaus.
+We are no longer accepting applications for Colt and Remi.
 Please look at our other dogs available for adoption.